nelmio/alice/doc/processors.md

 $objects = \Nelmio\Alice\Fixtures::load(__DIR__.'/fixtures.yml', $objectManager, $options, $processors);
 ```

-Or, you can add them to your loader using the `addProcessor()` method, e.g.
+Or, you can add them to your loader using the `::addProcessor()` method, e.g.

 ```php
 $loader = new \Nelmio\Alice\Fixtures($objectManager, $options);